SatiahTheophilusTugbe/SplunkDashboardAndDataVisualization/README.md

 - Pie Chart for a proportionate view of logon events by account.
 - Column Chart for side-by-side comparison of logon events.

-- Graphing the query and also piping the top 20 successful logged on by user on a Bar chart
+- Graphing the query and also piping the top 20 successful logged on by user on a Bar chart:

 ![10a](https://github.com/user-attachments/assets/baac88c4-e82a-4f23-bbb2-b28692274e3a)

-- Pie Chart for a proportionate view of logon events by account.
+- Pie Chart for a proportionate view of logon events by account:

 ![11a](https://github.com/user-attachments/assets/ccbfcda2-c7cc-439f-80ea-1c2ee565ca0f)